-Injecting drug use is the main route of transmission for about 12% of people acquiring HIV globally.
+Injecting drug use is one of the main routes through which people acquire HIV globally.
 Preventing HIV transmission caused by injecting drug use is one of the key challenges in reducing the burden of HIV.

-Needle-syringe programmes are included as an essential health sector intervention in the World Health Organization (WHO) comprehensive package of interventions for HIV prevention and treatment among key populations (see further information below) described in the Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations (2014).
+Needle-syringe programmes are included as an essential health sector intervention in the World Health Organization (WHO) comprehensive package of interventions for HIV prevention and treatment among key populations (see further information below) described in the Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations (2022).